Table of Contents

 A lot is going on in the world today.
 The news and response on social media can feel overwhelming.
 With the compounding stress of politics, the pandemic, war abroad, violence, and tragedies at home, it’s no wonder mental health is suffering in America and rampantly among college students.
 The question is, how do we cope with the mental exhaustion of life in our evolving new normal?

-The compounding stress in America
+The compounding stress around the world

 Given these compounding factors, how can you manage self-care when tragedy occurs?